franklongford/PyFibre/docs/source/plugins.rst

 ``BaseMultiImageViewer``
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Contributes UI objects that can be used to display ``BaseMultiImage``s and the results of their analysis in the PyFibre GUI.
+Contributes UI objects that can be used to display ``BaseMultiImage`` objects and the results of their analysis in the PyFibre GUI.

 .. code-block:: python